MeniniNebulaireGit/BwaBot/README.md

 # Notice:
 I may be very infrequent with updates to this, so if there is an issue with the bot it may be better to reach out to me personally: menininebu on discord
-PLEASE STATE THAT YOU NEED HELP WITH IT.
+<br> <br>PLEASE STATE THAT YOU NEED HELP WITH IT.
 OTHERWISE I WILL PROBABLY IGNORE YOUR DMS